 sensor tag: Technology used to log data on a range of environmental and behavioral parameters.

 spatial location: Where an object or animal is located in space.

 tracking: To observe or monitor the course of (animal, for example), as by radar.

-- Map-a-Buddy - This activity introduces the concept of tracking the spatial movements of animals in relation to the environments in which they live.
+- Acting Out Animal Tracking: Map-a-Buddy - This activity introduces the concept of tracking the spatial movements of animals in relation to the environments in which they live.

 Engage students in a discussion regarding knowledge on animal tracking & mapping.
 Ask open-ended questions about not only how we do this, but why?